-Subarea 4 presents several opportunities for reimagining

-BeltLine, which strives to make

-art accessible to all.
-The linear

-gallery represents artists from

-across Atlanta, the nation,

-and the world in variety of

-mediums including sculpture,

-murals, dance, music, theater,

-photography, and more.
-Any

-reference to art in this section

-must be coordinated through

-that the Atlanta BeltLine has

-a robust public art program

-called Art on the Atlanta

-public space and better

-housing

-the Art on the Atlanta BeltLine official art process.
+Subarea 4 presents several opportunities for reimagining public space and better connecting people and place in the subarea.
+It should be noted that the Atlanta BeltLine has a robust public art program called Art on the Atlanta BeltLine, which strives to make art accessible to all.
+The linear gallery represents artists from across Atlanta, the nation, and the world in variety of mediums including sculpture, murals, dance, music, theater, photography, and more.
+Any reference to art in this section must be coordinated through the Art on the Atlanta BeltLine official art process.